Who is behind Just Boarded?

 Be careful which orphanage you are going to.
-Don’t pay money just for the privilege of spending time with children as it sadly encourages certain communities to create fake orphanages.
+Some communities create fake orphanages for tourists.
 Instead try to share a knowledge or skill that you have or make a donation (money or equipment) to schools or programs which seek to keep parents and children together.

 If you are interested in doing some good on your next escape abroad, here is a few advice: